Ryan Brougham: Design and development

+Welded Chrome moly steel tubing was used to make the fuselage.
+Wood was used for the wing, but did not have and dihedral or angle of incidence.

 Operational history

-The first production B-1 Brougham was ordered by a local hotel owner, but was delivered instead to well-known pilot Frank Hawks and was named "The Gold Bug".
+The first production B-1 Brougham was The Gold Bug, flown by Frank Hawks.
+It was preceded by three Hisso Brougham prototypes.

 Charles Lindbergh had come to the factory to examine that first B-1, but had instead ordered a completely new aircraft to his specifications.
 He used the Ryan NYP Spirit of St. Louis on his record-breaking transatlantic flight of 1927.
 Hawks renamed his B-1 "Spirit of San Diego" and flew to Washington with his wife to greet the triumphant Lindbergh.
 In the ensuing glare of publicity, Hawks was hired by the Ryan Aircraft company to be its official representative.

 With the public idolizing Lindbergh, Hawks toured the country, selling rides in the aircraft "like Lindy flew."
 His Spirit was actually painted gold, but looked the part to the public.
 Another reason for the success of the Brougham was its performance at the 1927 National Air Races in Spokane, Washington where Hawks, who had obtained a contract with Maxwell House Coffee, with the now renamed "Miss Maxwell House" came in first for speed in the Detroit news Air Transport Speed and Efficiency Trophy Race.
 Later, at the 1928 Ford Tudor Reliability Trial and Air Tour, Hawks placed sixth in "Miss Maxwell House".

 Hawks popularized the type, which stimulated demand among small airlines and charter operators.
 The Brougham not only sold well in the domestic market, but was exported to China, Guatemala, Mexico and Salvador.
 Production peaked at 20 per month but was eventually halted by worsening economic conditions in the United States that led to the sale of the Ryan factory in October 1930.